-- Test 1A: CandidateTCI-State#2 is indicated.
+- Test 1: CandidateTCI-State#2 is indicated.

-- Test 1B: CandidateTCI-State#2 and CandidateTCI-UL-State#1 are indicated

-- Test 2A: CandidateTCI-State#1 is indicated.
+- Test 2: CandidateTCI-State#1 is indicated.

-- Test 2B: CandidateTCI-State#1 and CandidateTCI-UL-State#1 are indicated

 11. If the UE transmits the uplink PRACH channel to Cell 2 less than DLTM from the beginning of time period T4 then the number of successful tests is increased by one.
 Otherwise, the number of failure tests is increased by one.T4 ends.

 12. After T4 expires, the SS sends an RRCReconfiguration with reconfigurationWithSync, which includes the release of LTM-Config-r18 to cause UE handover back to Cell 1.